FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 🟡 This starting sentence changes based on the presence or absence of a Narrative or Scenario prompt card.

-🔵 If a Timeline prompt card with an Opening Sequence field is present, that text will be used here.
-That field of the Timeline card will also be hidden from the AI, so it never sees the opening twice.
+🔵 If a Backstory prompt card with an Opening Sequence field is present, that text will be used here.
+That field of the Backstory card will also be hidden from the AI, so it never sees the opening twice.
 If there are no Opening Circumstances, generic text will be used based the presence or absence of Narrative or Scenario.

 🟢 This uses the protagonist's name if a prompt card with "${Name} - Character (Protagonist)" as its title is present.
 Otherwise, it generically uses "the protagonist."
 In this example, the protagonist's name is a placeholder the player can fill in.
 If player-provided prompts are enabled and they provide a protagonist prompt, that name will be used.